in

 Ladybugs do practice cannibalism.
 This behavior is very common in ladybugs.
 They eat other ladybugs’ larvae, eggs, and even adults if a scarcity of food is there.

 There are a few reasons why ladybugs might practice cannibalism.
-One reason is that they are predators and they are naturally inclined to eat other insects.
+One reason is that they are predators and naturally inclined to eat other insects.

 Another reason is that ladybugs are social insects.
 They live in colonies with limited amounts of food.
 They compete with each other for food.
 This competition can lead to cannibalism.